 |What brings bondage?
 Is it not living according to the flesh?
 Is it not lawlessness/unrighteousness?||What brings freedom?
 Is it not living according to the terms of YHVH’s covenant?
 Is it not lawfulness/righteousness?|

 Paul continues in Galatians 5:1-2: Stand fast therefore in the liberty by which Christ has made us free (Torah observance), and do not be entangled again with a yoke of bondage (sins of the flesh and/or oral tradition).
-Circumcision was the means by which Gentiles converted to Judaism.
-The sect of Judaism that believed in Yeshua felt new Gentile believers had to convert to Judaism via circumcision in order to be saved; they also believed these new converts needed to keep the whole law which included oral tradition.
+Circumcision was the means by which the house of Shammai caused Gentiles to be converted to Judaism.
+The circumcision party was a sect of Judaism that believed in Yeshua and felt new Gentile believers had to convert to Judaism via circumcision in order to be saved; they also believed these new converts needed to keep the whole law which included oral tradition.
 Paul did not agree.

 Walking in the Spirit